Key takeaways

 Why does tax planning become critical in the final weeks of the year?

-Tax optimisation in 2025 has become a strategic priority for companies, professionals and individuals seeking to reduce their tax burden legally and efficiently before year-end.
+Tax optimisation in Spain has become a strategic priority for companies, professionals and individuals seeking to reduce their tax burden legally and efficiently before year-end.

 Acting too late frequently results in missed deductions, forfeited exemptions or decisions with irreversible financial consequences.

-Timing is therefore a decisive factor in any effective tax optimisation strategy in 2025.
+Timing is therefore a decisive factor to reduce your tax burden in Spain.

-Tax optimisation in 2025 offers particularly relevant opportunities for business income and professional activities, where structured planning can have a direct impact on taxable income.
+Tax optimisation in Spain offers particularly relevant opportunities for business income and professional activities, where structured planning can have a direct impact on taxable income.

-Additionally, tax benefits for investment in Spanish startups strengthen their appeal in 2025.
+Additionally, tax benefits for investment in Spanish startups remain an important year-end lever.

-Finally, optimising occupational pension plan contributions has become a central pillar of B2B tax optimisation in 2025.
+Finally, optimising occupational pension plan contributions continues to play a central role in B2B tax optimisation.

-Key measures for effective tax optimisation in 2025 before year-end
+Key measures for effective tax optimisation in Spain before year-end

-Effective tax optimisation in 2025 requires identifying actions that must be completed before 31 December.
+Effective tax optimisation in Spain requires identifying actions that must be completed before 31 December.

 At this stage of the year, it is especially important to review: